Recognition Mistakes Managers Should Be Mindful Of

 When workers go over and beyond, such as working late into the night or on the weekend to complete a job, management should take notice.
 Trust and commitment of that caliber are uncommon.

-It’s common for developing a practice of staying late at the office, being constantly available, or working on the weekend to become detrimental for a person or, worse, create negative standards for a team.
+It’s typical for developing a practice of staying late at the office, being constantly available, or working on the weekend to become detrimental for a person or, worse, create harmful standards for a team.
 Most significantly, not everyone can realistically be expected to meet this work expectation.
-Other workers might be balancing work with pastimes or other passions, or they might just be taking good care of both themselves and their households.
+Other workers might be balancing work with pastimes or other passions or taking good care of themselves and their households.

 In a group, this may lead to emotions of favoritism and animosity.
-At the very simplest level, workers who perform their duties well but are less committed after 5 p.m. may feel excluded or that their efforts are insufficient when they are doing excellent work at their occupations.
+At the very most superficial level, workers who perform their duties well but are less committed after 5 p.m. may feel excluded or that their efforts are insufficient when doing excellent work at their occupations.
 Nevertheless, by remembering a few crucial activities, you can prevent your team members from experiencing feelings of anger or frustration:

 - Recognize less obvious behaviors, too: Praise staff members occasionally if they go over and above or put in extra time.
-However, you must walk a fine line by appreciating less obvious behaviors and efforts as well.
-In other words, try to recognize staff members who take on less obvious duties.
+However, you must walk a fine line by appreciating less obvious behaviors and efforts.
+In other words, recognize staff members who take on less apparent duties.

 - Be clear about your demands.
-It’s acceptable to offer praise if a worker goes above and beyond the call of duty by putting in extra time.
+Praise is acceptable if a worker puts in extra time above and beyond duty.
 However, you may also be clear with your staff and tell them that not everyone is expected to work those long hours.

 Extending the same kind of gratitude at once